 Sometimes newborns do have issues latching and it may be painful for your partner.
 If this is the case, encourage them to try to nurse the baby in different positions to see if that helps the baby latch better.
 If nothing else is helping, you can always suggest contacting a lactation consultant.
 Breastfeeding and chestfeeding is a skill that both your baby and your partner needs to learn.
 Sometimes, it just takes some time.

-No matter how your baby is feeding (breast or bottle), ensure that you know what feeding cues look like for a newborn.
+No matter how your baby is feeding (breast, chest, or bottle), ensure that you know what feeding cues look like for a newborn.
 You want to recognize the early signs, before they get REALLY hungry.
 Early feeding cues include stirring, mouth opening, and turning their head/seeking/rooting.
 Mid cues include stretching, increasing physical movement, and them putting their hand to their mouth.
 If cues progress past these into late cues, you’ll need to calm your baby before attempting to feed them.
 Late cues include crying, agitated body movements, and their colour turning red.

 Being responsible for creating and feeding a brand new baby can feel overwhelming for your partner.
 It is a huge responsibility.
-And it may feel a bit isolating for you – especially if your partner is breastfeeding/chestfeeding.
+And it may feel a bit isolating for you – especially if your partner is breastfeeding or chestfeeding.
 You may wish that you had the same opportunities to bond with your new baby that your partner does.
 Sometimes, people even feel resentful of the time that a nursing parent spends with a newborn.
 But know that there are lots of other opportunities to bond with your baby, and your partner needs you to be supportive right now.

 How to Support your Partner